schautsu/gfxlib/README.md

 The gfxlib library provides basic drawing and writing functions on SDL3 graphical programs.

-As it is a very limited library, it is intended to be used for learning/academic purposes only.
+As it is a small library, it is intended to be used for learning/academic purposes only.

 ## Installation